Register your asylum claim

 You may be asked to come back another day if you show up without an appointment.

-You don’t need to make an appointment if you have nowhere to live - you can go to the screening unit from 7:30am to 4pm, Monday to Friday.
+You do not need to make an appointment if you have nowhere to live - you can go to the screening unit from 7:30am to 4pm, Monday to Friday.
 Arrive early to make sure there’s enough time to complete your screening.

-You can’t get financial help for travel to or from the asylum screening unit.
+You cannot get financial help for travel to or from the asylum screening unit.

 How to make an appointment